eduMFA/eduMFA/doc/policies/enrollment.rst

 This policy adds the given CA connector parameter to the request.
 The list of CA connectors is read from the configured connectors.

-.. note:: When using the privacyIDEA Smartcard Enrollment Tool, this policy needs to be set, otherwise the enrollment will fail.
+.. note:: When using the eduMFA Smartcard Enrollment Tool, this policy needs to be set, otherwise the enrollment will fail.